-If you want to buy bitcoin in Europe, there are four ways you can do so:
+If you want to buy BTC in Europe, there are four primary ways you can do so:

-Below is a short list of the most popular exchanges where you can exchange euros (EUR) or pounds (GBP) for bitcoin.
+Below is a short list of the most popular exchanges where you can exchange euros (EUR) or pounds (GBP) for BTC.

 Bitcoin ATMs are a novel way of buying bitcoin and are generally suitable for small purchases, but these machines are usually confined to metropolitan areas.

-While ATMs are a more expensive way of buying bitcoin, there are a handful in Europe that do not require identification.
-Most will ask for some sort of verification, usually your mobile number, and may ask for more depending on local regulations and the size of the transaction.
-Bitcoin ATMs are also the quickest way of converting cash or money in the bank to bitcoin, unless you live in a rural area.
+As discussed above, Bitcoin ATMs are a more expensive way of buying bitcoin and most will ask for some sort of verification, usually your mobile number, and may ask for more depending on local regulations and the size of the transaction.
+Bitcoin ATMs are also likely to be the quickest way of converting cash or money in the bank into BTC.

 There are also physical stores where you can buy bitcoin.